Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

-The Diffusion Maps algorithm builds a weighted graph in which transition probabilities are high between nearby concentrations and negligible between distant ones.
+\paragraph{Diffusion Maps construction.} The Diffusion Maps algorithm builds a weighted graph in which transition probabilities are high between nearby concentrations and negligible between distant ones.
 The leading eigenvectors of the resulting Markov transition matrix provide intrinsic coordinates adapted to the sampled concentration ensemble, and these eigenvectors form the components of the embedding $\xi(c_i)$.
 The construction of these coordinates follows the standard Diffusion Maps procedure, which consists of the following steps: \begin{enumerate} \item Choose a kernel

-where $\delta$ denotes a suitable distance between the particle densities $c_i,c_j$ (which will be specified in~\Cref{sec:CV}), and $\varepsilon>0$ is a scaling parameter that controls the locality of the similarity measure, which can be chosen following standard heuristics~\cite{coifman2008graph}.
-While the Gaussian kernel is the canonical choice, other positive kernels could in principle be employed. \item Define $q_\varepsilon(c_i)=\sum_{m=1}^M k_\varepsilon (c_i,c_m)$ and pre-normalize the kernel via
+where $\delta$ denotes a suitable distance between the particle concentration profiles $c_i,c_j$ (which will be specified in~\Cref{sec:CV}), and $\varepsilon>0$ is a scaling parameter that controls the locality of the similarity measure, which can be chosen following standard heuristics~\cite{coifman2008graph}.
+While the Gaussian kernel is the canonical choice, other nonnegative kernels could in principle be employed. \item Define $q_\varepsilon(c_i)=\sum_{m=1}^M k_\varepsilon (c_i,c_m)$ and pre-normalize the kernel via

 This normalization yields an \textit{anisotropic kernel}~\cite{coifman2006diffusion}, which compensates for nonuniform sampling of the data.
 In particular, it removes the influence of the empirical data density so that the resulting diffusion process reflects the intrinsic geometry of the underlying manifold rather than artifacts of uneven sampling.\footnote{The pre-normalization cancels bias from nonuniform sampling.
 Following~\cite{coifman2006diffusion}, this corresponds to the anisotropic normalization with tuning parameter~$\alpha=1$.} \item Re-normalize using row sums $s_\varepsilon(c_i)=\sum_{m=1}^M \tilde{k}_\varepsilon(c_i,c_m)$ to obtain the entries of the transition matrix